 Use app-level message display rules to define advanced message display rules before creating your in-app messages.
 For example, specify a delay before message display, restrict the number of messages displayed per session, or limit the frequency of messages.

 To configure message display rules:

-Step 3: In the Messaging Settings section, in the first statement, enter the maximum number of messages a user can receive in any one session.
+- The maximum number of messages a user can receive in any one session.

-Step 5: In the third statement, enter the number of seconds that must elapse between in-app messages.
+- The number of seconds that must elapse between in-app messages.

 - View in-app messaging best practices before you create your message.
-For more information, see In-App Messaging Best Practices.
+For more information, see In-app messaging best practices.

 - Create an in-app message campaign using our consolidated campaign workflow.
 For more information, see Creating in-app messages campaigns.